 With the body losing estrogen after menopause, the common sense solution is to add more estrogen to the system.
 And modern medicine has found several ways to do that, including patches and pills and hormone-releasing implants.
 But according to Dr. Long, there could be added benefits to opting for focused use of topical cream as opposed to a systemic intervention.

-A vaginal topical cream such as Estradiol will, in the vast majority of women, effectively alleviate symptoms, just as a systemic estrogen delivery will.
-And it does so without any of the risk that comes with taking estrogen in a continual systemic manner.
+A vaginal topical cream such as Estradiol will, in the vast majority of women, effectively alleviate symptoms, and it does so without any of the risk that comes with taking estrogen in a continual systemic manner.

 “Because it’s a local treatment,” says Dr. Long, “there aren’t any hard contraindications.”
 (This is doctor-speak for “There isn’t any evidence of possible serious negative effect.”)